Web analytics tools

 What is URL tagging and why use it?

 If you want to correctly identify traffic sources in the scenarios mentioned above (e.g. to assess the profitability of your marketing activities), you need to annotate these types of links with special tags - this is called URL tagging.
-In case of Google Analytics, one of the most popular web analytics tools, there are 5 URL parameters that you can add to your links:
+In the case of Google Analytics, one of the most popular web analytics tools, there are multiple URL tags that you can add to your links.
+These tags, also known as UTM parameters, include:

-• utm_campaign (required) – to identify your campaign or product.
-This is the only required UTM tag.
+- utm_campaign (required) – to identify your campaign or product.
+This is the only required UTM parameter.

-To find out more about Google Analytics URL parameters, please refer to Google’s documentation
+To find out more about Google Analytics URL tags, please refer to Google’s documentation.

 Follow the links below to learn how to integrate CodeTwo Email Signatures 365 with: